rbccps-iisc/smartcity-middleware-docker/README.rst

       KONG, RABBITMQ, TOMCAT, CATALOGUE, LDAP docker containers requires a persistent data, config storage locations.

-      DATA_STORAGE: Specify an empty directory in the system that docker could use for keeping data files.
-Here, providing separate directories for kong, rabbitmq, tomcat, catalogue is recommended.
+      DATA_STORAGE: Specify an empty directory in the system that docker can use for storing data files.
+Providing separate directories for kong, rabbitmq, tomcat, catalogue is recommended.
 Give all user rwx permission to these directories.

-      CONFIG_STORAGE: Specify an empty directory in the system that docker could use for keeping config files.
+      CONFIG_STORAGE: Specify an empty directory in the system that docker can use for storing config files.

-      LOG_LOCATION: Specify an empty directory in the system that docker could use for keeping log files.
+      LOG_LOCATION: Specify an empty directory in the system that docker could use for storing log files.

       SYSTEM_CONFIG specify system specific configurations for the installation steps.

-      SSH_PUBLIC_KEY: Specify a ssh public key which will be used in ssh authentication of the user to docker containers.
+      SSH_PUBLIC_KEY: Specify an ssh public key which will be used in ssh authentication of the user to docker containers.